Optimizing the Fairness of Student Evaluations

 To learn how to teach people, including yourself, better messages for getting on in the world click here.

-I (Richard) wrote and published a short piece I called Appendix I at the back of Born to Learn recommending readers read our (Stapleton & Murkison) article "Optimizing the Fairness of Student Evaluations: A Study of Correlations Between Instructor Excellence, Study Production, Learning Production, and Expected Grades," published in the Journal of Management Education in 2001 by the Organizational Behavior Teaching Society.
+I wrote and published a short piece I called Appendix I at the back of Born to Learn recommending readers read our (Stapleton & Murkison) article "Optimizing the Fairness of Student Evaluations: A Study of Correlations Between Instructor Excellence, Study Production, Learning Production, and Expected Grades," published in the Journal of Management Education in 2001 by the Organizational Behavior Teaching Society.
 The JME is printed and published by Sage Publications, a major publisher of academic materials.
-I pointed out in Appendix I "Optimizing the Fairness of Student Evaluations" has by 2016 been cited in 61 refereed professional journal articles in several academic disciplines, proving the article has been read and used by serious researchers and educators.
+I pointed out in Appendix I "Optimizing the Fairness of Student Evaluations" has by 2019 been cited in 72 refereed professional journal articles in several academic disciplines, proving the article has been read and used by serious researchers and educators as a guide for evaluating teaching productivity.

 "Optimizing the Fairness of Student Evaluations" is thirty-three pages long and contains numerous exhibits, charts, graphs, diagrams, statistical significance tests, correlation coefficients, and the like substantiating the findings.
 The article provides hard evidence, proof some say, that teachers can in some cases increase their student evaluation scores and their merit raises by lowering the requirements and grading standards of their courses, by dumbing them down and teaching to easy tests.